ericsonga/TeacherCSP/_sources/CSPRepeatNumbers/ch7_exercises.rst

         .. tab:: Question

            Modify the code below to create a function that calculates the product of a list of numbers and returns it.
-Call the function to test it and print the result.
+Have the function take a list of numbers as a parameter.
+Call the function to test it and print the result of calling the function.

            .. activecode::  ch7ex4q
                 :nocodelens: